marko-js/community/proposals/0000-surface-stream-errors-to-http.md

 > For implementation-oriented proposals, this section should focus on how contributors should think about the change, and give examples of its concrete impact.
 For policy proposals, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 > Would the acceptance of this proposal mean the Marko docs must be re-organized or altered?

+No, but a page about this problem may be a good addition.

 ## Reference-level explanation